pay-theory/payment-components/README.md

     // handle callbacks
     myCreditCard.readyObserver(ready => {
-        // ready is a boolean indictor
+        // ready is a boolean indicator
         // fires when SDK is loaded and ready
         // this is where you would associate any listeners
         // to trigger initTransaction